Suzanne Strudwick

-Suzanne Strudwick (born 4 July 1965 in Cheshire, England) is an English professional golfer.
+Suzanne P. Strudwick (born 4 July 1965 in Cheshire, England) is an English professional golfer.
 She turned professional in 1983 and joined the Women Professional Golfers' European Tour (now the Ladies European Tour) the same year.
-In 1993 she joined the U.S.-based LPGA Tour and was rookie of the year in her first season.
+In 1993, she joined the U.S.-based LPGA Tour and was rookie of the year in her first season.
 She made the top 100 on the LPGA Tour money list nine times, but never rose higher than 68th.

-Strudwick played a full tournament schedule until 2004, and now runs her own golf academy based in Knoxville, Tennessee, United States.
+Strudwick played a full tournament schedule until 2004, she then developed her own golf academy based in Knoxville, Tennessee, United States.

-Strudwick is now a full-time golf coach at Carson–Newman University in Jefferson City, Tennessee.
+In 2013, she was hired to be the women's golf head coach at Carson–Newman University in Jefferson City, Tennessee.
+In 2021, Strudwick was promoted to be a full-time administrator at Carson-Newman University, Assistant Athletic Director for Compliance.
+In 2022, she was promoted to Associate Athletic Director.
+In 2025, Strudwick was hired as only the third Athletic Director at Cleveland State Community College in Cleveland, Tennessee.